 Reasonable adjustments in exams

-If you have a disability and you require reasonable adjustments in your exams, please attend a drop in session or make an appointment with Disability Services or the Mental Health team as soon as you can.
-Following that discussion and with your consent, your Department and the Exams Office will be informed of any adjustments required on disablity grounds for examinations.
+If you have a disability and you require reasonable adjustments in your exams, please attend a drop-in session or make an appointment with Disability Services or the Mental Health team as soon as you can.
+Following that discussion and with your consent, your Department and the Exams Office will be informed of any adjustments required on disability grounds for examinations.